Milo1885/Tease-AI/README.md

 # Tease-AI
 Tease AI is adult-oriented software that aims to create an interactive tease and denial experience by emulating an online chat session with a domme.

+# Changelog - Patch 48

+I've mainly been ripping out some guts and trynig to tweak or optimize things.
+Too much and too minor to detail, but I've added a third attempt at creating a domme tags system and I have to say this third one is an effin winner : D

 # Changelog - Patch 47